 - Ancient Astronauts: His younger form has this as a design influence, using high technology such as a laser pistol and laser cannon, as he traveled from the previous cycle before Kala destroyed the world.

 - Hero of Another Story: The Sole Survivor of an entire cycle, who defeated Kala and fell in love with one of his compatriots.
-And dead before a half-hour has passed.
+And dead before a half-hour has passed once the main story starts for the player.

 - Black Eyes of Crazy: Averted.
-She's a pleasant, calm woman.
+Ratna's a pleasant, calm woman.

-- Equipment-Based Progression: In the Backer preview, she'll enable Ajna and all her incarnations to perform an additional attack per turn if you bring her enough Red Ringsels.
+- Equipment-Based Progression: In the Backer preview, Ratna will enable Ajna and all her incarnations to perform one additional attack per turn if you bring her enough Red Ringsels.
+She does this in the main game too, adding up to four extra attacks (for a total of five), each step up costing more Ringsels.
+Meanwhile, Mani will upgrade Ajna and her incarnations' defenses.

-- Horned Humanoid: She has four that she uses to keep a vase in place on her head for some reason.
+- Horned Humanoid: Ratna has four that she uses to keep a vase in place on her head for some reason.

 - Decomposite Character: He was originally going to be in the cast instead of Latigo, who was originally a redesign.
 Due to wildly divisive responses to it, Vasco and Latigo were split in two, Latigo staying on the cast and Vasco becoming a key character in his questline.